feather-design-system/feather-design-system/docs/Components/PdfViewer/README.md

 ### Events

-- `update:modelValue` - emitted when `modelValue` is updated.
+- `update:modelValue` - emitted when `modelValue` is updated
-- `shown` - emitted when preview dialog is visible.
+- `shown` - emitted when preview dialog is visible
-- `hidden` - emitted when preview dialog is hiddne.
+- `hidden` - emitted when preview dialog is hiddne
-- `check-request` - emitted with the `XMLHttpRequest` when it has completed.
+- `check-request` - emitted with the `XMLHttpRequest` when it has completed

 ### Slots

-- `panel` - places content in the left hand panel in the preview.
+- `panel` - places content in the left hand panel in the preview
 - `error` - places content in the center of the main panel.
 Only shown when there is an error.
-Default content is provided only use as needed for customization.
+Default content is provided only use as needed for customization
 - `no-preview` - places content in the center of the main panel.
 Only shown when the document cannot be previewed.
-Default content is provided only use as needed for customization.
+Default content is provided only use as needed for customization

 ### data-ref-ids